A short story of revenge. 15 yrs plus. Strong Language & Themes.

 What’s that shit you like?
 Fucking cough medicine… What’s it called?

-How do you…?
-The barman, now infront of the duo interrupted.
+The barman, now in front of the duo tried to say, Hey you…!

 What’s the name of the fucking drink!

-How do you know my name? – The Barman ignored.
+How do you know my name?
+The Barman was still ignored.

 Jagermeister.
 Thats right.
 Fucking Jagermeister.
 Mickey bring us a couple of Jagermeisters.
 Thanks fella.